Organizing kitchen drawers may not be on your bucket list, but life sure is easier when you can actually find what you are looking for!

-A drawer liner is important because the wood veneer bottoms of most kitchen drawers just don’t stand up well to the abuse inflicted upon them by utensils.
+Drawer liners are important because the wood veneer bottoms of most kitchen drawers just don’t stand up well to the abuse inflicted upon them by utensils.

 Here is the sad before:

-A system of clear plastic bins made the most sense.
+A system consisting of clear plastic bins made the most sense.
 They come in many different sizes, are easy to clean and after going through the extra step of creating a nice drawer liner, you’ll see some of it peeking through!

-When it comes to cheap and easy organization the dollar store is usually the best place to look for containers.
+When it comes to budget-friendly, and easy organization the dollar store is usually the best place to look for containers.
 I happened to find the ones that work best for this project in the cosmetic storage section.

-Be sure to take your measurements with you when you shop for clear plastic bins.
+Just be sure to take your measurements with you when you shop for clear plastic bins.
 You want them to fit as tightly as possible to prevent them from shifting around.
 Don’t forget to take the height of the drawer into consideration when you purchase your bins.

 After playing around with the best possible configuration, this is what I came up with for this relatively narrow drawer:

 You can see there is some space on the right.
 In my case, this was intentional, because I knew I had a couple of items that were long and skinny and would fit just right.

 Admire the bins and their contents!
 Exciting isn’t it?
 Well, not really, if you have a life, but still…

 Having the drawer organized like this has made life a little easier because it’s not easy to find things, it’s easy to put them back as well!

 A place for everything and everything in its place.

 It is, I dare say, my favorite drawer in the kitchen.
 Why it took me so long, I don’t know, because it was a quick and simple project.
-It really motivated me to get going on making all of the drawers look good!
+It has really motivated me to give all of the drawers a desperately needed makeover!